top of page

 Is it food poisoning or a stomach bug?

-Many people wonder if what they are feeling is the stomach bug or food poisoning.
-The main differences between them are how a person gets comes down with it, how long it lasts, and the severity of the sickness.
+Many people wonder if they are feeling a stomach bug or food poisoning.
+The main differences are how a person comes down with it, how long it lasts, and the severity of the sickness.

 While both a stomach bug and food poisoning can be serious, food poisoning generally has harsher symptoms and shows up faster than the stomach bug.
-Food poisoning in most cases doesn’t last as long as the stomach bug.
-A good rule of thumb: if it is possible that you ate something that wasn’t prepared correctly this could be a major indicator of food poisoning.
+In most cases, food poisoning doesn’t last as long as the stomach bug.
+A good rule of thumb: if it is possible that you ate something that wasn’t prepared correctly, this could be a significant indicator of food poisoning.

 On the other hand, a stomach bug is a virus, so coming into contact with anyone who has it means you could get it.
 Also, because it is a virus, antibiotics won’t cure it.

-The important thing to understand about trying to tell the difference between the stomach bug and food poisoning is the severity and the duration of your symptoms.
+The important thing to understand when trying to tell the difference between a stomach bug and food poisoning is the severity and duration of your symptoms.

 What are the symptoms of food poisoning?

-So if food poisoning isn’t always avoidable, what can you do if you do get it?
-It is very important to recognize the symptoms as soon as possible.
+So, if food poisoning isn’t always avoidable, what can you do if you get it?
+It is essential to recognize the symptoms as soon as possible.

-While most people know the common symptoms such as vomiting, nausea, diarrhea, stomach cramps, and mild fevers, there are some symptoms that could be a sign you might require a doctor.
+While most people know the common symptoms, such as vomiting, nausea, diarrhea, stomach cramps, and mild fevers, some symptoms could be signs you might require a doctor.
+Symptoms of food poisoning include:

 1. Blood in your stool or urine